Education segregation in the Mississippi Red Clay region: Council schools in Jackson

 The Council was successful in getting support from the statehouse.
 Of forty-two segregation academies getting state tuition assistance, eight were in Jackson.
 Hodding Carter III described the Mississippi association as "the biggest, most tightly organized, the most powerful Citizens' Council of them all."
 White attendance in Jackson public schools dropped from 21,000 to less than 9,000.

-Council schools provided the high quality instruction of white children by white teachers.
+Council schools provided instruction of white children by white teachers.
 The syllabus included Latin, the Lost Cause, business law, and data processing.

 Today

 Public schools in Mississippi are integrated.
 The last federal lawsuit was settled in 2017.
 Private schools represented by Mississippi Association of Independent Schools operate largely outside the purview of the state education authorities.
 Only accredited non-public schools can get state aid including schoolbooks under the state's Blaine amendment; none of the independent schools are accredited.

 In Jackson, the council schools are all gone.
 Nevertheless, private Jackson Academy in 2014–2015 was less than ten percent black, in a city that is now 69% African-American.

 In Meridian, Lamar Academy is less than five percent black in a city that is 62% African American.
 The Meridian public schools remained troubled.
 In 2012, the city was named in U.S. v.
 City of Meridian a case that outlined failings in the public school system.

 Further north in the Red Clay region, Calhoun Academy is 100% white.